 Alas, the whales of northern Newfoundland were every bit as discerning as the salmon of Labrador’s Pinware River, and we saw none.
 However, we did wheel around the islands that form the northernmost tip of Newfoundland, and Lindon added that one of these shares the same latitude as the northwestern coast of Ireland.
 So if Lindon happened to turn the wrong way (not that anyone does that!), we might just be having Irish stew for dinner!

 L’Anse aux Meadows Historical Viking Site

 Long before the English, French and Irish settled in Newfoundland, and even before the Basque whalers arrived in search of Mr. Right (err, right whale, that is), the island’s first inhabitants are believed to have crossed over from Labrador.
-The Southern Branch Maritime Archaic people are thought to have first reached Newfoundland approximately 6,000 years ago, and there is evidence of their campsites along almost the entire coastline.
-They in turn were followed thousands of years later by the Vikings, the first Europeans to set foot in North America.
+The Southern Branch Maritime Archaic people are thought to have first reached Newfoundland approximately 6,000 or more years ago, and there is evidence of their campsites along almost the entire coastline.
+They in turn were followed, thousands of years later, by the Vikings, the first Europeans to set foot in North America.

 The Proud Beothuks

 At the time of the arrival of the first Europeans in Newfoundland, the people who called the island home were the hunter-gatherer Beothuk.
-Their numbers were never plentiful, likely less than a thousand at the time of the first contact, and unlike most Aboriginal people throughout the New World, they actually benefitted from European arrival, albeit accidentally, and only initially.
+Their numbers were never plentiful, likely less than a thousand at the time of the first contact, and unlike most Indigenous People throughout North and South America, they actually “benefited” from European arrival — albeit accidentally, and only initially.
 As the seasonal whalers and fishermen headed back to Europe with their loads, they left behind their wharves and some of their metal tools, which the Beothuk put to good use.

 Quirpon Island, Newfoundland